edsu/inst326/modules/module03/slides.md

 ::: incremental

-* We have already introduced some of the basic building blocks of data (integers, floats, Booleans, strings)
+* We have already introduced some of the basic building blocks of data (integers, floats, booleans, strings)
 * Python also supports combining bits of data into larger _data structures_
 * You can think of the building blocks as atoms and the structures as molecules